 So, why does cannabis use lead to a better sex life?

-While some past studies have associated weed use with erectile dysfunction, this new information suggests the opposite.
+While some past studies have associated cannabis use with erectile dysfunction, this new information suggests the opposite.
 Indeed, rather than producing effects that make it more likely the individual will engage in sexual activity, marijuana seems to limit any negative issues that could prevent those people from getting undressed and having fun under the sheets.
-As urology resident Andrew J. Sun stated, weed will not automatically lead to more sex.
+As urology resident Andrew J. Sun stated, cannabis will not automatically lead to more sex.
 If that were the case, anyone who works at a Las Vegas cannabis dispensary would need a bodyguard to keep them safe.
 It’s just that marijuana can remove inhibitions, and it can also prevent some of the mental challenges that might stop someone from enjoying some naked time with their loved one or one-night-stand.

 Marijuana can also increase sensitivity, and that means people are more likely to feel sexually aroused when they brush up against or spend time with someone they fancy.
 That is especially the case when it comes to female marijuana users according to a study conducted by an ObGyn practice in 2016.

 With all that information to hand; you should now have a better understanding of the latest study and what its result means in real terms.
 When all’s said and done, there are thousands of factors that could affect your sex drive and how often you feel like engaging in sexual activity.
 While cannabis is not a guaranteed aphrodisiac, the research suggests there is a correlation between people who smoke it and those who enjoy a healthy and regular sex life.
 So the next time your significant other says you can skip a trip to your favorite Las Vegas dispensary, just remind them that it’s putting work in towards having a healthier, happier relationship. 🙂